 Interruption of transmission of infection can only be achieved if the entire population at risk is covered by mass drug administration (MDA) for a period long enough to ensure a reduction in the level of microfilariae in the blood to a point where transmission can no longer be sustained.
 The following recommended drug regimens must be administered once a year for at least 5 years, with a coverage of at least 65% of the total at-risk population:

-- 6 mg/kg diethylcarbamazine citrate (DEC) + 400 mg albendazole; or
+- 6 mg/kg of body weight diethylcarbamazine citrate (DEC) + 400 mg albendazole; or

-- 150 µg/kg ivermectin + 400 mg albendazole (in the case of co-endemicity with onchocerciasis).
+- 150 µg/kg of body weight ivermectin + 400 mg albendazole (in areas that are also endemic for onchocerciasis).